- 1 How to Buy the Right Smoker for Your Needs: Guide for Buyers

 There was a time when all food was cooked over a fire using wood as the source of fuel.
 We now have all sorts of other options as we’ve seen, from charcoal to electricity and gas.
 Today, though wood is not the main source of cooking fuel for the masses anymore, it holds a prominent place in modern-day cooking, grilling, and smoking.
 For smoking fish and meats, there is no better way to get authentic, smoky-flavored results than with a wood smoker.

-In fact, the taste that various woods impart to smoked foods is so desirable that you will see all sorts of kiln-dried wood chips, chunks, and pellets for sale meant to be used in combination with smoker boxes and smoker tubes to infuse charcoal, gas, and electric smokers with the irresistible aroma and flavor of wood.
+In fact, the taste that various blocks of wood impart to smoked foods is so desirable that you will see all sorts of kiln-dried wood chips, chunks, and pellets for sale meant to be used in combination with smoker boxes and smoker tubes to infuse charcoal, gas, and electric smokers with the irresistible aroma and flavor of wood.
 Apple, Cherry, Hickory, and Mesquite are just a few of the most popular wood flavors available.

 This highlights the importance of wood in smoking and adding flavor to smoking and leads us to the wood pellet smoker grill, considered by many to be one of the best smokers for home use.
 The wood pellet smoker is a relatively new entrant into the food smoker category, coming onto the scene in the late 1980s with the introduction of the Traeger wood pellet grill.
 The wood pellet smoker is an interestingly effective design.
 Hardwood pellets are held in a hopper or repository where they are released onto a powered auger that transports the pellets to a firebox where they are ignited by a hot rod.
 A combustion fan below then stokes the fire and circulates the heat and smoke throughout the smoker for unparalleled smoked flavor.